What is “U-PARL”?

 U-PARL is the University of Tokyo’s first research project division attached to the Tokyo University Library System.
 The University of Tokyo Library System consists of approximately 30 libraries.
 The largest of them is the General Library.
 So far, unlike the specialized libraries belonging to various academic departments that have been developing their collections in close connection with the research activities of the respective department, the General Library, having an extremely extensive purpose of supporting academic activities throughout the whole range of studies at the University, has not maintained such close relations with individual researchers.
 However, with establishment of the Asian Research Library, the formation of stronger and deeper connections between the General Library and the University’s educational and research functions becomes a most pressing task.
 Thus, one of the initiatives we have been engaged in to implement that task was the establishment of U-PARL.

-Currently, U-PARL staff includes concurrent professors from the Graduate School of Humanities and Sociology, the Institute for Advanced Studies on Asia, and the Graduate School of Arts and Science, project associate professors, project assistant professors, project research fellows, and assistant clerks (see the STAFF page for more information).
+Currently, U-PARL staff includes concurrent professors from the Graduate School of Humanities and Sociology, the Institute for Advanced Studies on Asia, the Graduate Schools for Law and Politics, and the Graduate School of Engineering, project associate professor, project assistant professor, five project research fellows, two project specialists, and three assistant clerks (see the STAFF page for more information).
 Reflecting the founding principle of the Asian Research Library, U-PARL brings together researchers from diverse disciplines specializing in various geographic areas and historical periods.
 Being dedicated to the whole Asian continent, the new library will become the first initiative of its kind in Japan among university libraries other than those attached to specialized research institutions.
 The new library will incorporate materials on an extremely wide variety of geographic regions and historical epochs interlinked by the concept of “Asia” offering a space where different disciplines will intersect and exchange ideas.
 U-PARL has just taken the first step in the realization of this vision.

 The central role in creating and maintaining the library rests, ultimately, in the hands of the library professionals.
 Even to catalog a single book and make it available for reference requires a tremendous amount of knowledge and work.
 U-PARL will actively participate in establishing and administering the Asian Research Library together with the librarians with the aim of—through promoting more effective use of the research resources in its collection—integrating and implementing the collaborative effort of library science and Asian studies.
 U-PARL hopes to create a unique academic hub of a new type that combines the functions of a library and a research facility in Asian studies.